09-08-2024

 Safe Use Of Scaffold Towers

-Scaffolding is an essential piece of equipment for a huge range of construction projects across various sectors.
-Building companies specialising in many different types of work can utilise scaffold towers and it has a vital role to play in the safety of workers.
+Scaffolding is an essential piece of equipment for various construction projects across various sectors.
+Building companies specialising in many types of work can utilise scaffold towers, which is vital for worker safety.

-The safe use of scaffolding towers is covered by the The Work at Height (2005) Regulations.
-The law is there to prevent death or injury from a fall from height, and if you are an employer or regularly work at height, the rules apply to you.
+The Work at Height (2005) Regulations covers the safe use of scaffolding towers.
+The law is there to prevent death or injury from a fall from a height, and if you are an employer or regularly work at a height, the rules apply to you.
 It includes guidance on using scaffolding towers, how to use the correct equipment, and what precautions you need to take (no matter your job role).

-In some cases, scaffolding will be used for large-scale schemes to erect new buildings.
-While in some instances this may be a new housing development with properties consisting of two levels, it could also be towering commercial buildings several storeys high that take months to complete.
+Scaffolding will sometimes be used for large-scale schemes to erect new buildings.
+While in some instances, this may be a new housing development with properties consisting of two levels, it could also be towering commercial buildings several storeys high that take months to complete.

 How to safely erect and dismantle scaffolding

-If scaffolding is not erected correctly is can cause serious problems.
-From the scaffolding collapsing (which causes harm to anyone using it or anyone in the vicinity), to the scaffolding not being safe for people to use as it lacks barriers, working from height causes thousands of injuries on construction sites every year.
+If scaffolding is not erected correctly, it can cause serious problems.
+From the scaffolding collapsing (which causes harm to anyone using it or anyone in the vicinity) to the scaffolding not being safe for people to use as it lacks barriers, working from height causes thousands of injuries on construction sites every year.

-This is why towers may be more practical for people as opposed to scaffolding.
+This is why towers may be more practical for people than scaffolding.
 They're designed to be built in a fixed, organised way rather than adapted to suit the job.
-If you hire towers from Speedy Services, you will also receive guidance and instructions regarding building and dismantling when the time comes.
+If you hire towers from Speedy Hire, you will receive guidance and instructions regarding building and dismantling when the time comes.

 Stability